opconWizard/opcon-docs/docs/Files/UI/Enterprise-Manager/Managing-Individual-Status-Colors.md

     Color:" text.
 The **Color** dialog displays.
 5. Select the *color* and click **OK**.
 6. Click the **Add To List** button.
-7. Repeat [Steps 2 - 6]{.ul} to add more Individual Job Status colors.
+7. Repeat Steps 2 - 6 to add more Individual Job Status colors.
 8. Click **Apply** to save the changes in this dialog.
 9. Click **OK** to save the changes and close the **Preferences** dialog.